+Variation patterns of PT, P(T|tros), P(E|edu), P(tros|T), P(edu|E) as functions of Ptros in samples from the White Sea (WS), the brackish Barents Sea (BL) and the saline Barents Sea (BH) are visualized in Fig. 2.
+The results of the regression analysis are summarized in Table 1.

-The significant positive association between proportions of M. trossulus (Ptros) and proportions of T-morphotypes (PT) among samples was revealed for all three sample sets (Model 1, Table +, Fig. +).
-For the WS and the BL, data points generally scattered around the Y=X line while the regression lines approached closely to it indicating the high proportionality between Ptros and PT.
-In the case of BH data points scattered above the Y=X line and the regression line took a higher position in comparison with regression lines constructed for WS and BL.
-That is, in samples with similar taxonomic structure, frequencies of T-morphotypes were always higher in the saline localities in the Barents Sea than in the White Sea and brackish localities in the Barents Sea.
+A significant positive association between the proportions of M. trossulus (Ptros) and the proportions of T-morphotypes (PT) in samples was revealed for all the three sample sets (Model 1, Table +, Fig. +).
+For WS and BL, the data points were generally scattered around the Y=X line, while the regression lines approached it closely, indicating a high proportionality between Ptros and PT.
+For BH, the data points were scattered above the Y=X line and the regression line lay higher that the regression lines constructed for WS and BL.
+This means that in samples with a similar taxonomic structure, the frequencies of T-morphotypes were always higher in the saline localities in the Barents Sea than in the White Sea and the brackish localities in the Barents Sea.

-Analysis of variation T-morphotype frequencies among subsamples of M.edulis (P(T|tros)) and M.trossulus (P(T|edu)) against proportions of M. trossulus in samples (Ptros) revealed the next patterns (Model 2, Table +, Fig. +).
+—см. ниже Analysis of variation ?
+T-morphotype frequencies among subsamples of M.edulis (P(T|tros)) and M.trossulus (P(T|edu)) against proportions of M. trossulus in samples (Ptros) revealed the next patterns (Model 2, Table +, Fig. +).
 The tendency to higher frequency of T-morphotypes among M. trossulus than among M. edulis was universal, but in the WS and BL it was strong (for Ptros=0.5, expected differences in morphotype frequencies between species are about 65%) while in the BH - quite small (differences 18% for Ptros=0.5) due to increased P(T|edu), yet also significant (confidential intervals do not overlap for Ptros=0.5, Fig. ++).